 There’s also a line of three consumer credit cards that are co-branded with Delta.
 The equivalent of this card is the Delta SkyMiles® Platinum American Express Card (Review).
 These cards are almost exactly the same, though some benefits are different and you can’t use the business version for balance transfers.

-American Express offers many credit and charge cards for businesses.
+American Express offers many credit cards for businesses.
 Some offer points or cash back, some are designed for travelers, and some are co-branded with other airlines and hotels.

 We give the Delta SkyMiles Platinum Business card 4 out of 5 Stars because frequent Delta travelers can get some pretty good rewards and benefits.
 But you might find the annual fee to too high for the features you get, depending on how much you travel.